Soliton Synchronization with Randomness: Rogue Waves and Universality: Introduction and Main Results

 Additionally, it is well known, see \cite{Jenkins2018}, that whenever the velocities $v_k = -2\Re(z_k)$ are distinct, such a solution resolves asymptotically in the large time limit to the sum of one-soliton solutions

 where $\kappa >0$ depends on the eigenvalues $z_k$, $k=1,\dots N$, and the asymptotic phase shifts are given by

-This formula is the justification for the statement that soliton interactions are asymptotically elastic, i.e. the physical characteristics (velocity and amplitude) of the solitons are asymptotically invariant; the only effect of the collision is the induced phase shifts.
+This formula is the justification for the statement that soliton collisions are elastic (see again \cite{Jenkins2018}), in the sense that the physical characteristics (velocity and amplitude) of the solitons are invariant before and after the collision; the only effect of the collision is the induced phase shifts.

-On the other hand, for intermediate times the interactions of the ``individual'' solitons can generate very large wave peaks as supported by Proposition~\ref{thm:darboux_intro}.
+On the other hand, for intermediate times the interactions of the "individual" solitons can generate very large wave peaks as supported by Proposition~\ref{thm:darboux_intro}.
 In this setting, the solitons interact almost linearly, indeed at the level of \eqref{eq:NLS phase shifts} one sees that

 so that, when the soliton velocities are well separated, the phase shifts due to the pairwise soliton interactions become small.
 Our first main result gives a precise characterization of the asymptotic linearity of the soliton interactions when their velocities are well-separated.
 Moreover, it provides an explicit first correction to the leading order linearity with bounds on the higher order corrections.